 Moreover, due to the elimination of middlemen from the ecosystem, many processes and transactions will take place in a peer-to-peer manner.
 Thus, the role of community management in a project is even more important which makes it imperative for them to invest in Community Managers.
 The communities have to be nurtured with care because the success and failure of the project depend on it.

-People coming into the Blockchain Industry from various other fields are often astonished to see how lively, co-operative and compassionate the communities can be.
+People coming into the Blockchain Industry from various other fields are often astonished to see how lively, cooperative and compassionate the communities can be.
 For Example, one surprising development in the Blockchain ecosystem is the concept of Decentralized Autonomous Applications.
-These are basically companies that run on code with little or no human interference for making decisions.
+These are basically companies that run on code with little or no human interference in making decisions.
 There are smart contracts that help people to define the criteria to vote on a proposal.
-These votes automatically define criteria for acceptance or rejections of the proposals.
-There are no official Board of Directors and perhaps with the fusion of Artificial Intelligence with Blockchain, they might not be required.
+These votes automatically define the criteria for acceptance or rejection of the proposals.
+There is no official Board of Directors and perhaps with the fusion of Artificial Intelligence with Blockchain, they might not be required.
 This clearly shows that future developments will make the distribution of power more decentralized and the role of communities will be increasingly useful in the future.

 Vitalik Buterin who is the founder of Ethereum convinced a guy to compensate him in bitcoins in exchange for writing articles on his blog.
 That was the moment he started realizing the importance of blockchain and its potentially disruptive cases in the whole financial world.
-Thus, the community of bloggers gave birth to an idea of ‘Ethereum’, the second largest cryptocurrency in terms of market capitalization and more than that, provides an open source platform for the development of decentralized applications on the blockchain through smart contracts.
+Thus, the community of bloggers gave birth to the idea of ‘Ethereum’, the second-largest cryptocurrency in terms of market capitalization and more than that, provides an open-source platform for the development of decentralized applications on the blockchain through smart contracts.